 Mammals are about 10 times brainier than reptiles and amphibians.
 Two orders of mammals have significantly larger brains than the rest: primates and toothed whales.
 Among the primates, the brain of a human is 3 times bigger than that of an ape of the same body size (Lewin, 1993).

 As the size of the cerebral cortex increased in our hominid ancestors, the brain required more oxygen to keep it alive.
 By examining the imprint left by the brain's blood vessels on the inside surface of our ancestors' fossilized skulls, paleontologists have been able to observe the evolution of this blood supply to the brain.
 What they discovered was a dramatic increase in the number of blood vessels supplying oxygen to the brain from our early hominid ancestors to modern-day Homo sapiens.
 As the number of oxygen-delivering blood vessels increased, our ancestors exhibited increased brain growth, which in turn required even more oxygen to be carried by the blood to the brain.
 This cycle continued, and today we have large brains with a complex and very dense network of surrounding blood vessels.

-Figure 2-8 compares the size and shape of the brain of Homo erectus, a hominid that became extinct about 300,000 years ago, with the modern human brain (Parker, 2000).
+Figure 2-8 compares the size and shape of the brain of Homo erectus, a hominid that became extinct about 110,000 years ago, with the modern human brain (Rizal et al., 2020).
 Although 20% smaller than our brains, the erectus brain has the characteristic football shape found in the more recent hominids (Neanderthals and Homo sapiens).
 This modern look was primarily caused by an expansion of two regions of the cerebral cortex: the occipital lobe at the back of the brain and the frontal lobe at the front of the brain (see Section 2.3d).
 Evolutionary scientists believe that the expansion of these two brain lobes of the cortex was associated with our hominid ancestors' increasing reliance on sight and complex thinking to survive in their environment.
 The football shape of the modern human brain has a more bloated look than the erectus brain, largely due to the evolutionary expansion of the parietal lobe, which, among other things, is important in perceiving the spatial layout of the environment and effectively moving through it (Joseph, 2000).
-2.3d The Cerebral Cortex Consists of Specialized Regions, or Lobes.
+Our closest evolutionary relative is the Neanderthal (Homo neanderthalensis), a hominid species that lived until about 40,000 years ago (Galván et al., 2014).
+Although Neanderthals had brains slightly larger than those of our ancestors, they may have gone extinct due to competition with our species.

-The cerebral cortex is divided into two rounded halves, called the cerebral hemispheres, one on the left side of the brain and the other on the right These hemispheres are connected at the bottom by the corpus callosum, a thick band of over 200 million white nerve fibers that transmit information between the two I was taught that the human brain was the crown glory of evolution so far, but I think it's a very poor scheme for survival. -Kurt Vonnegut Jr., science fiction author, 1922-2007 What made this brain of mine, do you think?
-Not the need to move my limbs; for a rat with half my brain moves as well as I. -George Bernard Shaw, Irish dramatist and socialist, 1856-1950
+I was taught that the human brain was the crown glory of evolution so far, but I think it's a very poor scheme for survival.

+-Kurt Vonnegut Jr., science fiction author, 1922-2007

+What made this brain of mine, do you think?
+Not the need to move my limbs; for a rat with half my brain moves as well as I.
-Corpus callosum

-A thick band of nerve fibers connecting the right and left cerebral hemispheres that transmits information between them

-FIGURE 2-8
+-George Bernard Shaw, Irish dramatist and socialist, 1856-1950

-The Hominid Brain
+Figure 2-8 The Hominid Brain

 Based on molded casts of the inside surface of fossilized skulls, scientists are able to compare the size and shape of our modernday brains (Homo sapiens) with those of Homo erectus, a hominid that became extinct about 300,000 years ago.